Meet Matt Larson '07

 Matt Larson was the first, and hopefully, not the last.
 The graduate of the McNair Post-Baccalaureate Achievement Program was the first Siena Heights University student to receive his doctorate since the program was instituted on the SHU campus.

-Larson, who finished his dissertation and earned a PhD in criminology and criminal justice from Arizona State University last spring, is currently an assistant professor in the College of Public Health and Social Justice at St. Louis University.
+Larson, who finished his dissertation and earned a PhD in criminology and criminal justice from Arizona State University last spring, is currently an assistant professor of criminal justice at Wayne State (Michigan) University.

 “When I started at Siena I had no clue that I would go on to graduate school,” said Larson, a first-generation college student.
 “I was just thrilled to be pursuing my bachelor’s degree.”